 I took it upon myself to order some books, read all that I could online, and watch YouTube videos on the subject until my eyes were sore.
 After feeling like I had a basic understanding of the process, I ordered a starter set online for water bath canning.
 It came with a giant pot and all the little gadgets to make the job easier.

 While I had heard that pickles were the best canning project for a beginner since they have a naturally high acid level thanks to the vinegar, I was feeling fairly confident about making a jam.
 I was not going to let my novice status allow the best of strawberry season pass me by.
-Plus, I read that jams are pretty fool proof as well (as long as you are sticking to a tried and true recipe) since the sugar is very acidic as well.
+Plus, I read that jams are pretty fool proof as well (as long as you are sticking to a tried and true recipe that use a high acid content fruit).
 For you novice canners out there, high acidity is super important when water bath canning to prevent botulism.
 The spores can’t grow in acidic environments, so having high levels keeps your food safe for shelf storage.

 I must say, the best part about this recipe was that the strawberries had to “macerate” overnight in the fridge, meaning sit with some sugar so the strawberry solids would break down and turn juicy.
 After all that hulling and slicing, I didn’t have to jump right into making the jam, which was nice.
 Plus, it meant I could start fresh the next day.

 To be honest, though, by the way things went, I’m not sure that fresh start made a difference.
 It all started off good and well.
 I managed to get the water boiling in my extremely large water bath pot, sanitizing the jars while I was at it.
 It was the jam making that actually caused all the problems.